 If you have any questions about the materials below, please do not hesitate to contact my office by calling (202) 225-4201 or sending me a message online.
 My staff and I are here to assist you in any way possible during these uncertain times.

 Financial Assistance for Businesses

-The Small Business Administration is working to provide targeted, low-interest loans to small businesses and most private non-profits that have been severely impacted by the coronavirus (COVID-19).
-The program provides small businesses with working capital loans of up to $2 million that can provide vital economic support to small businesses to help overcome the temporary loss of revenue they are experiencing.
+The Small Business Administration is working to provide targeted, low-interest loans to small businesses and most private non-profits that have been severely impacted by the coronavirus.
+The program provides small businesses with working capital loans to aid in the temporary loss of revenue they are experiencing.
 Beginning April 6, 2021, businesses may be approved for 24-months of economic injury with a maximum loan amount of $500,000.
 For businesses with approved loans prior to April 6th, the SBA will reach out to provide details on how businesses can request an increase in their EIDL.

 Small businesses in Texas can apply for relief here.

-Additionally, due to the processing time of EIDL applications, Congress created a provision to expedite capital access for distressed businesses.
+Due to the processing time of EIDL applications, Congress created a provision to expedite capital access for distressed businesses.
 This emergency grant allows small businesses that have applied for an EIDL loan due to the pandemic, to request an advance on the loan, of not more than $10,000, which the SBA will provide shortly after an applicant has submitted their application.
 The amount of the advance will be determined by the number of pre-disaster employees as of January 31, 2020.
 Applicants will receive $1,000 per employee up to a maximum of $10,000.
 The advance payment may be used for providing paid sick leave to employees, maintain payroll, making rent or mortgage payments, and repaying obligations that cannot be met due to revenue loss.
 Applicants will not be required to repay advance payments, even if subsequently denied for an EIDL loan.
 While SBA is still accepting applications for emergency disaster loans, EIDL advances are now only available for small businesses in low-income communities.

 Other SBA Loans